 - 4 TIPS FOR SWIM PARENTS ABOUT VISITING OTHER TEAMS

-The pleasant negotiators discover an answer that lets them get what they want and satisfy their counterparts, too.
+The pleasant negotiators discover an answer that lets them get what they want and satisfy their counterparts.
 “The needs and goals of both events are met so that they each stroll away with fantastic feeling — a willingness to negotiate with every different again.”

 What IS assertive communication?

-Assertive communication can express positive and negative ideas and feelings in an open, honest, and direct way.
-It recognizes our rights whilst still respecting the rights of others.
-It allows us to take responsibility for ourselves and our actions without judging or blaming other people.
-And it allows us to constructively confront and find a mutually satisfying solution where conflict exists.
+Assertive communication can express positive and negative ideas and feelings openly, honestly, and directly.
+It recognizes our rights while still respecting the rights of others.
+It allows us to take responsibility for ourselves and our actions without judging or blaming others.
+And it will enable us to constructively confront and find a mutually satisfying solution where conflict exists.

 So why use help assertive tips in communication?

-All of us use assertive behavior times when we feel vulnerable or unsure of ourselves; we may resort to submissive, manipulative, or aggressive behavior.
-Yet being trained in assertive communication actually increases the appropriate use of this sort of behavior.
+We all use assertive behavior when we feel vulnerable or unsure of ourselves; we may resort to submissive, manipulative, or aggressive behavior.
+Yet, training in powerful communication increases the appropriate use of this behavior.
 It enables us to swap old behavior patterns for a more positive approach to life.
-I’ve found that changing my response to others (be they work colleagues, clients, or even my own family) can be exciting and stimulating.
+I’ve found that changing my response to others (be they work colleagues, clients, or even my own family) can be exciting.

 The advantages of assertive communication